A Premium Domain Name Makes All the Difference

 written by

-The Internet evolves and is shaped by countless businesses, people, non-profits and an array of countless other entities looking for eyeballs in an ever-changing World.
+The Internet evolves and is shaped by countless businesses, people, non-profits and an array of other entities looking for eyeballs in an ever-changing world.

-Your Premium domain name strategy is crucial in today’s clutter.
-Brand’s work hard to engrain their product or service, and establish market positioning, relevance—and ultimately dominance.
+Buying a premium domain name is crucial in today’s clutter.
+Brands work hard to engrain their product or service in the public psyche and establish market positioning and relevance.
+Your domain name is part of the deal.

 Savvy brands understand the importance of creating something catchy and memorable.
 They need to separate themselves from their competition in ways that remain top-of-mind for their targeted audience.

-Let’s review the top ten below according to Wikipedia.org:
+Let’s start by looking at the top ten brands, according to Wikipedia:

 Rnk Company Rev($B) FY Employees Mkt.
 Cap Location Founded